michael2012z/BitBible/markdown/Etheridge/files/2Tim.md

 6. On account of this I put thee in mind to keep awake the gift of Aloha, which is in thee by the laying on of my hands.

-7. For Aloha hath not given to us the spirit of fear, but of power and of love and of discipline.Marathyonutho.
+7. For Aloha hath not given to us the spirit of fear, but of power and of love and of discipline.

 8. Wherefore be not thou ashamed of the testimony of our Lord, nor of me his prisoner; but sustain evil with the gospel, through the power of Aloha,